 While I was traveling, it was especially difficult to hit my protein goals.
 But because I was doing the challenge, I got more help finding ways around it.
 Fortunately, I found a plant-based protein shake (I’m lactose intolerant ) and coach Zeynep told me about individual portions that are easy to carry on the road.

 When I reached Banff, I was able to go grocery shopping and make healthy choices.
 I cut veggies, peanut butter, and bread as breakfast and snack prep.
 A healthy, heavy breakfast and healthy munching snacks shaped my day a lot better.”

 What helped the most about doing the 28 Brighter Days challenge?

-“My water intake, sleep and supplements have improved a lot.
+“My water intake, sleep and supplements have improved a lot because of the daily check-ins and the point system.
 They might seem like the easiest things to do, but those were the things I struggled with before.
-Without that extra push of staying hydrated, I’d forget about it.
-Now I drink almost 12 glasses a water a day.
+Without that extra push of checking in everyday to stay hydrated, I’d forget about it.
+Now that I've built the habit, I drink almost 12 glasses a water a day.

 I also asked a lot of questions and got great answers for them.
 Since I’m gluten and dairy intolerant, I’m always tweaking recipes.
 Stephanie the dietitian is really helpful with that.”

 Is there anything else about your experience you want to share?